fivetran/hvr-connectors/databricks/README.md

 for the column does not specify a precision.
 When DataBricks loads data from one of these files (with precision of at least one column’s datatype set to 1000), Databricks will throw an error.
 To prevent the error a ColumnProperties action should be added to define a precision lower than or equal to 38.

-If the FileFormat is JSON, the JsonMode should be set to RowFragments.

 If using HVR 6, and the FileFormat is PARQUET, set BlockCompress=GZIP on the FileFormat action